Book now to attend our Open Morning on Friday 14th October

 - promote the effective use of the target language in both classroom and real-life situations

-- develop the skills and attitudes necessary to facilitate further study of modern foreign languages
+- develop the skills and attitudes necessary to facilitate further study of modern foreign languages at GCSE and beyond

 - further children’s awareness of the world, its peoples and its cultures.

-Head of Department – Mr S Hewitt
+Head of Department – Mr R Walker

 Advances in technology continue to have a significant impact on language teaching and learning.
-Using the School’s virtual learning environment, pupils access a wealth of software and subject-based websites, as well as using their ICT skills to produce projects, materials for display, and presentations, to illustrate their learning.
+Using the School’s virtual learning environment, pupils access a wealth of software and subject-based websites, as well as using their ICT skills to produce projects, materials for display and presentations to illustrate their learning.
 Pupils benefit from technology within the classroom via interactive screens and whiteboards, which enable us to cater for a wide range of learning styles learning styles at the same time.
 Pupils in Years 6 to 8 are also able to use their individual iPads, accessing the multilingual keyboard and spell-checking facilities, as well as recording and listening to their work.

 Trips and Events